nolanh/historic_events/README.md

 # historic_events
-This repository offers a reusable, large data set of historic human events.
-Most of the events contained herein come from a Wikipedia corpus, and many additional events were manually inputted by myself (Nolan Hemmatazad).
-A large amount of work was put into manually verifying the accuracy of the events, but as a solitary contributor, the amount of verification likely barely scratches 10% of the overall data set.
-Pull requests with updates/edits are highly appreciated.
+This repository contains a large, open data set of historic events.
+Most of the events contained herein come from a Wikipedia corpus, and many additional events were inputted manually.
+Significant effort was put into verifying the accuracy of the events, but due to the small contributor base, the amount of verification likely does not exceed 10% of the overall data set.
+Pull requests with updates/edits are welcome and highly appreciated.

 # Attribution Line
-When reusing the data set presented here, please use the following attribution line:
+When reusing the historic events data set, please use the following attribution line:
 © Nolan Hemmatazad / Wikimedia Commons / [CC-BY-SA-3.0](http://creativecommons.org/licenses/by-sa/3.0/)

 # Formatting Details